hassan4702/intellisense-pdf-searcher/README.md

 navigate to CONTACT US tab on the navigation bar. in the CONTACT US page you wiill enter your credentials  which can be seen by the adin through the admin panel.

+TO RUN OPEN IN YOUR PREFERRED IDE AND OPEN TERMINAL TYPE THE FOLLOWING COMMAND django-admin.py startproject nameOfProject